DEWA employees recycle over 7.1 tonnes of plastic bottles and aluminium cans in 14 months

 PHOTO

-The Dubai Electricity and Water Authority (DEWA) employees have recycled 499,541 plastic bottles and aluminium cans from October 2022 until the end of December 2023.
+Dubai, UAE: Dubai Electricity and Water Authority (DEWA) places significant emphasis on introducing employees to the principles of the circular economy and encouraging them to adopt sustainable behaviours.
+These efforts have led to DEWA employees recycling 499,541 plastic bottles and aluminium cans from October 2022 until the end of December 2023.
 This is equivalent to diverting 7,108 kilograms of waste from landfills.

 DEWA provides smart machines to recycle plastic bottles and aluminium cans in some of its buildings.
 These machines are operated using DEWA’s Smart Office app for employees.
 The machine reads the QR code on the smart app, and the employee receives points for each recycling operation to enter into a raffle draw to win valuable monthly prizes.
 Until the end of 2023, DEWA honoured 49 employees.